MoveGB/personal-development/frameworks/engineering/data.md

         criteria:
           - "Actively drives improvements of how the team works"
           - "Values teams success over individual success and company’s success over teams success"
-          - "Onboards / mentors new team members"
+          - "Onboards / coachs new team members"
           - "Gets buy-in on technical decision-making and proposed designs"
           - "Sought out for code reviews"
         exampleCriteria: